 — Alan Levine (@cogdog) November 4, 2014

-The post "Flickr CC Attribution Helper for WordPressers (and accidental github ecosystem)" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2014/11/flickr-cc-attribution-helper-for-wp/) on November 3, 2014.
+The post "Flickr CC Attribution Helper for WordPressers (and accidental github ecosystem)" was originally zapped with 10,000 volts and declared "It's ALIVE" by Dr. Frankenstein at CogDogBlog (http://cogdogblog.com/2014/11/flickr-cc-attribution-helper-for-wp/) on November 3, 2014.